Tame Grand County

 Backpack

-Camelbak with a water reservoir would be the best backpack, but any backpack can work.
+While a Camelbak and/or dry bag with a water reservoir would provide the most convenient option, any backpack can be used for your outdoor activities.

 Leave no Trace